Daronspence/Post-Author-Link/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `ppost-author-link` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to any post type that supports an author, and you will see the link next to the author dropdown.
 Note, you may have to show the author meta box if it has been hidden.
 Click "Screen Options" in the top right hand corner of a page or post and check the box for "Author"